Skip to content

 Industrial epoxy and polyurethane coatings.
 Industrial protective coatings applied to ships, bridges, pipelines, storage tanks, and infrastructure include two-component epoxy-amine primers and polyurethane topcoats.
 Their chemistry overlaps with automotive refinish but the formulations are thicker, contain higher pigment-volume concentrations, and use anti-corrosion pigments (zinc chromate, zinc phosphate, micaceous iron oxide) that leave distinctive SEM-EDS elemental signatures.
 Zinc-containing anti-corrosion primers, for example, produce strong Zn signals in EDS, rare in automotive OEM primers.
 Forensic casework involving industrial paint transfer most commonly arises in vehicle vs infrastructure incidents (bridge abutment, safety barrier, dockside crane), where the physical evidence from the stationary structure can be compared against the OEM finish on the vehicle.

-Pigments are divided into organic and inorganic classes, and within each class, into specific structural types with characteristic spectroscopic signatures.
-For the forensic analyst, a pigment identification is both a confirmatory finding (the questioned chip contains the same pigment as the known standard) and a discriminatory one (the spectroscopic signature rules out alternative sources).
+Pigments are divided into organic and inorganic classes, each with distinct structural types and characteristic spectroscopic signatures.
+A pigment identification serves two forensic functions: confirming that the questioned chip contains the same pigment as the known standard, and ruling out alternative sources where signatures differ.

 TiO2: rutile vs anatase.
 Titanium dioxide is present in almost all white and light-coloured paints, so TiO2 identity alone has little discriminating value.
 What matters is the crystal form.
 Rutile TiO2 (the tetragonal form with Raman peaks at 143, 447, and 612 cm-1) is the dominant form in automotive and premium architectural formulations.
 Anatase TiO2 (Raman peaks at 144, 197, 399, and 513 cm-1) appears in lower-grade products and some older refinish lines.
 A questioned chip with anatase TiO2 and a known sample with rutile TiO2 are not from the same source, even if their visible colours are identical.